 Adding a new exterior space or improving an existing one is a great way to add a place for you and your family to enjoy the outdoors.
-In addition to adding a great space, a paver design can improve the value of your home.
+Common outdoor space additions include walkways and paths through your landscaping, patios, or driveway.

 Paver Design Options

 Laying pavers for a driveway or patio is an excellent alternative to a traditional poured surface, but it can be a challenge to choose the right options.

 With so many choices available, it helps to compare the attributes of each material, so you can begin to narrow down your choices.
 Because cost is always a factor, be sure to measure your space and calculate your paving materials and costs before you launch into the design process.

 Natural stone, clay bricks, and concrete pavers all have different costs, maintenance, and appearances.
 While one may be the right choice in one scenario, it may not work in another.

 Natural stone pavers have the most variation in color, size, and shape.
 They can be made from slate, flagstone, bluestone, cobblestone, limestone, or travertine.
 These may be cut into squares or rectangles, or they may be found in “natural” or “freeform” shapes.

 Stone can be expensive, and not all stone pavers are the best choice for every climate.
 If you live in a freeze/thaw climate, avoid limestone or travertine, as these highly porous stones are more likely to crack.
 Slate and flagstone, however, will do well in all climates.